-Please make sure that your phone is turned off during class.
-If an emergency situation requires you to keep your cell phone turned on, please discuss this with me prior to the class.
-Under no circumstances may you use your phone to record lectures or lecture slides.
+Please make sure that your phone is turned off during in-person classes.
+If an emergency situation requires you to keep your cell phone turned on, please discuss this with me prior to the in-person class.
+Under no circumstances may you use your phone or computer to record lectures or lecture slides.
 You must have prior written consent to take photos/video during the class.